Liberal Party (Philippines): 2025: KiBam and Mamamayang Liberal

 In May 2024, Bam Aquino left Liberal to pursue the Senate race as an independent candidate, but later joined the Katipunan ng Nagkakaisang Pilipino (KNP) and became its party chair.
-Also of the same year, several Liberals led by De Lima formed a sectoral wing called Mamamayang Liberal (ML) for the 2025 House of Representatives elections for party-list seats.
+In the same year, several Liberals led by De Lima formed a sectoral wing called Mamamayang Liberal (ML) for the 2025 House of Representatives elections for party-list seats.
 De Lima, who was released from detainment in November 2023, was selected as ML's first nominee.
 Former senator and vice presidential candidate Kiko Pangilinan was the Liberal's sole candidate for the senatorial elections.
-Pangilinan and the Liberals formed a coalition with KNP to form a coalition duo with Bam Aquino for the 2025 senate election.
+Pangilinan and the Liberals formed a coalition with the KNP to form a coalition duo with Bam Aquino for the 2025 senate election.

-The duo won the senate race and entered in the magic 12 as Aquino ranked 2nd and Pangilinan ranked 5th, resulting that they will returning in the upper house.
-Also the Mamamayang Liberal won the party-list race garnering with 500,000+ votes thus guaranteeing one seat in the House of Representatives.
-Even though de Lima joined minority in the House, Aquino and Pangilinan joined majority in the Senate.
+The duo won the senate race and entered the magic 12 as Aquino ranked 2nd and Pangilinan ranked 5th, resulting in their return to the upper house.
+Additionally, the Mamamayang Liberal won the party-list race, garnering over 500,000 votes and guaranteeing one seat in the House of Representatives.
+Even though de Lima joined the minority in the House, Aquino and Pangilinan joined the majority in the Senate.